dgarcia-eu/FoundationsOfCSS-TUGraz/ProjectsGuide.md

 The course assessment is based on a final course project.
 Projects are done in groups that can have at most 4 students and must mix students with different backgrounds (at least two different backgrounds per group).
 The purpose of the project is to show what you have learned in the course in terms of data management, analysis, statistics, and interpretation.
 Projects have to start from a research question and have an empirical focus, but at the same time critically reflect on methods, conclusions, and limitations.

 The timeline of the project deadlines can be found below.
-The deadlines are up to the end of the day marked by each date.
+When you register your project, you choose one of the days when you would like to present.
+Your deadlines will depend whether you choose day 1 or day 2.
+The deadlines are up to the end of the day in Austria marked by each date.

 - **19.12.2022:** Registration of projects.
-- **03.02.2023:** Project presentations.
+- **03.02.2023, 14:00:** Project presentations session day 1.
 - **17.02.2023:** Deadline for submission of final report.

 We offer a second date for project presentations and the submission of the final report for project teams that cannot make it on the first date:

-- **03.03.2023** Second date for project presentations
+- **03.03.2023, 14:00** Second date for project presentations session day 2.
 - **17.03.2023** Second date for submission of final report.

-You can get guidance for your project on two special online sessions: at 14:00 on 12.12.2022 and 26.01.2023.
+You can get guidance for your project on two special online sessions: at 14:15 on 16.12.2022 and 27.01.2023.

 The steps to do the course project are the following: